 After leaving law, Dawna enrolled in a one year business program specifically designed for entrepreneurs wanting to start their own businesses at SFU’s downtown campus.
 This program enabled Dawna to create a business plan and find support at the early stages of her business growth.
 In 1996, Dawna started Objects of Desire Designs, a soft furnishings business that was inspired by the bedding and drapery she had made to decorate her tiny Parisian studio apartment.
 Within a few months of opening its doors, the business had expanded from her home office to a factory in Vancouver’s Gastown.
 Dawna wore many hats at the company, ranging from designing, marketing, administration and anything else that required her attention.
 While she recalls that there were not enough hours in the day to allow her to keep up with the growing success of the business, Dawna was thrilled by the opportunity to design the soft furnishings for culinary mogul Linda Meinhardt and her French Chateau Drouilles.
 Within two years after having opened her business, Dawna received an Entrepreneur of the Year Award in 1998 from the SFU business program, and was covered in magazines and newspapers all across the country including Chatelaine, Canadian House and Home, the Vancouver Sun and the Georgia Straight.
 Within five years, she was selling her bedding in retail stores across Canada.
 After six years of running Objects by Desire Designs, Dawna sold the business and moved to Switzerland for love, where she currently resides with her family.
 After her 18 year marriage ended in 2015, Dawna found herself at yet another crossroads in life and decided to turn a 30 year photography hobby into her profession.
 So at the mid-life age of 55, she decided to pursue her passion and enrolled in full time photography studies at Cap Fotoschule in Zurich.

 In 2016, Dawna created Dawna Mueller Photography, specializing in landscape and conservation photography with a focus on alpine and polar regions.
 Through her many summers driving heavy equipment in Dawson City, Yukon, initially to finance university, then a six month backpacking trip and eventually to establish and grow Objects of Desire Designs, Dawna developed a strong bond with nature and love for the environment.
 While still in photography school, Dawna began photographing in the Swiss Alps where she witnessed both the beautiful landscapes and the devastating evidence left by the detrimental effects of climate change.
 Motivated to investigate further into the effects of climate change, she decided to go to the Arctic on an expedition with scientists and other photographers.
 In June and July 2017, Dawna traveled to Svalbard, where she saw further evidence of scarring moraines left behind by melting glaciers as well as one incident which left an indelible impression on her mind: a polar bear swimming for hours in search of ice.
 Saddened by what she saw and discovering that 2017 was a record high temperature in the Arctic, Dawna decided to go to the Antarctic with some of the same group of scientists to see what was occurring south of the equator.
 There she experienced more of the same – record high temperatures and a diverse range of species at risk.
-Dawna will be exhibiting the photos from these expeditions and her upcoming Greenland trip while speaking about the effects of climate change on these fragile ecosystems.
-Her Exhibition ‘Anthropcene – Vanishing Ice’ opens at Back Project Gallery in Vancouver on October 12, 2018 and then moves to Switzerland and Austria.
+Dawna’s incredible photographs from these expeditions were exhibited at an exhibition entitled ‘Anthropcene – Vanishing Ice’ opens at Back Project Gallery in Vancouver in the fall of 2018 and later in Switzerland and Austria.
 Dawna hopes to use her photography and voice as a platform to bring these issues to the forefront of our cultural and political conscientiousness.
-She currently has two exhibitions in Switzerland showing her alpine photography.
-She also speaks at schools showing video and photography of her work to educate youth about global warming’s effects in these ecosystems, and will be presenting at an upcoming TEDx Talk on Vancouver Island in October 2018.
+She has had multiple exhibitions in Switzerland showing her alpine photography.
+She also speaks at schools showing video and photography of her work to educate youth about global warming’s effects in these ecosystems.
 Through these engagements, she hopes to use her voice to not only captivate the public with images depicting the effects of global warming, but also to provide individuals with strategies to reduce their own carbon footprints.

 While it is clear that Dawna did not follow a traditional career path in law after obtaining her law degree in 1993, she clearly applies the skills she acquired through her legal education to many aspects of her busy and productive life.
 This has ranged from using her legal background to manage her own personal real estate portfolio to utilizing her legal research skills to gain information under the Freedom of Information legislation in order to assist a photography colleague and scientist in gathering data for an upcoming book.
 Dawna is a passionate advocate for the planet and believes her legal education assisted her in creating the life she now lives by giving her the tools of analytic reasoning along with advanced research skills to problem solve, to set and achieve goals and to dream.
 Dawna considers her time at law school and the legal education she acquired as one of the valuable highlights of her life.